Wendaroo/MtDNA-Replication-Dynamics/README.md

 # Miscellaneous Analyses

 Gaussian mixture modelling of mtEdU intensities, along with BIC scores, is found in guassian_mixture_figures.ipynb.
 Model fits to ethidium bromide exposed cells are found in degradation_data_modelling.ipynb.
 Model fits to primary mouse macrophage data are found in mouse_modelling.ipynb.
 Data for ABC and all other analysis are extracted and preprocessed in data_preprocessing/data_preprocessing.py.
 All data used for fitting, along with simulated ABC or posterior predictive data, can be found within the subfolders of data_preprocessing

+If any bugs are found, please contact endrimjeku@gmail.com.